-This Pamphlet is now univerfally acknowledged to have been written by the late Sir Matthew Decker, Bart. a Man long verfed in Business, intimately acquainted with, and frequently consulted by, Ministers on the Subject of the public Revenues, and consequently Master of the Subject of which he treated.
-Sir Matthew goes farther than I propose.

-He is for abolishing all Taxes, and raising the whole for the Current Service, for for the Payment of all Interest on the Loans, and for the Purpose of the Sinking Fund, by one single Tax on Houses only.
+This Pamphlet is now univerfally acknowledged to have been written by the late Sir Matthew Decker, Bart. a Man long versed in Business, intimately acquainted with, and frequently confulted by, Ministers on the Subject of the public Revenues, and consequently Master of the Subject of which he treated.
+Sir Matthew goes farther than I propose, it housing is as a feet and fails elected in Tiberes for the Payment of all Interest on the Loans, and for the Purpose of the Sinking Fund, by one single Tax on Houses only.
 His Plan being so extensive, and his Attempt so great, was not so well attended to, nor met with so much Success as it seems to merit: The more particularly, perhaps, for this Reason, as it unhinged the whole present System of the Revenues, and discarded the numerous Train of Officers employed in collecting them; though indeed he provided for the present Set during their Lives.